divio/divio-cloud-docs/introduction/09-migrate-project.rst

     django-treebeard>=4.0,<5.0          # automatically anyway.
     djangocms-admin-style>=1.2,<1.3     #

 The original ``requirements.txt`` file lists some further Python dependencies.
-You may recogise some of them (and that, for example, ``easy_thumbnails`` is a dependency of Django Filer).
+You may recognise some of them (and that, for example, ``easy_thumbnails`` is a dependency of Django Filer).
 However if you need to, you can check the Divio Project to see what has already been installed, with ``docker-compose run --rm web pip freeze``.
 All the following should already be present, and do not